Deagle2/OTW_Bandit/Level 14.md

 -i sshkey.private: The -i option specifies the private key to use for authentication.
 In this case, sshkey.private is the private key to access the bandit14 account.

-`cat /etc/bandit_pass/bandit14` as mentioned above
+`cat /etc/bandit_pass/bandit14` as mentioned above gives flag